OpenSwitchNOS/openswitch-ops-docs/contribute-code.md

 ### Git commit message guidelines

 The commit messages are of great importance on a development process.
 They help the developers and final users to understand why changes were made.
 Therefore it is important to follow these guidelines.
-The first thing to take into account is that ALL our commit messages must have a subject and a body, explained in detail in the next sections.
+The first thing to take into account is that ALL our commit messages must have a subject and a body, which is explained in detail in the next sections.
-The commit messages should been write impersonal.
+The commit messages should be written impersonally.
 Use verbs like _Add_, _Fix_, _Change_, _Update_ or _Implement_. **Don't** use _Added_ or _Adding_, for example.
 Another important point is that each commit must change/add/fix only one thing.
-Keep in mind that each published commit, will live forever and sometime when you go back to the project history for some issue, it could save you the day due to a good hint in an informative commit message.
+Keep in mind that each published commit, will live forever and sometimes when you go back to the project history for some issue, it could save you time due to a good hint in an informative commit message.

 #### Subject

 The first line of the commit message is known as the subject.
 It describes the change briefly and helps reviewers to see at a glance what the commit is about.
-It should be no more than 50 characters (must be less than 80).
+It should not be longer than 50 character.
 Since we are using gitchangelog (a open source tool that generates changelogs) the subject must have the following format:

 ```
 act: aud: Here comes the subject of the commit @tag